 The \$2.2 trillion package provides aid directly to individuals, small businesses, corporations, municipalities and a slew of other recipients.
 At the time of this writing, not all the regulations and details have been made available yet, but here are a few of the highlights of the Act.
-A one-time payment of \$1,200 for all adults making under \$75,000 (\$150,000 for joint filers) and \$500 for each of their dependents, this amount gets phased out once the taxpayer reaches \$75,000 (\$150,000 for joint filers) and is completely phased out at \$99,000 add \$600 a week to whatever states are providing for unemployment insurance, as well as adding an additional thirteen weeks of benefits.
-Benefits are also provided for self-employed of benefits.
+A one-time payment of \$1,200 for all adults making under \$75,000 (\$150,000 for joint filers) and \$500 for each of their dependents, this amount gets phased out once the taxpayer reaches \$75,000 (\$150,000 for joint filers) and is completely phased out at \$99,000 (\$198,000 for joint filers).
+The Act will also add \$600 a week to whatever states are providing for unemployment insurance, as well as adding an additional thirteen weeks of benefits.
 Benefits are also provided for self-employed people, freelancers, and contractors.